LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Implementation Details

+Since some room types in the 3DFRONT dataset only contain few samples ($588$ living rooms, $554$ dining rooms and $424$ libraries for training set after our pre-processing), we make use of a transfer learning strategy.
+We first train a base model containing training samples of all room types for $100$ epochs using a learning rate of $\num{1e-4}$.
+This base model is then fine-tuned for each room type using a learning rate of $\num{2e-5}$ to prevent overfitting to the smaller datasets.

-To evaluate the effectiveness of our proposed transfer learning strategy, we train networks from scratch using only the training data from each individual room category and compare the cross-entropy loss to that of our networks which are first trained on a general set of training data before being fine-tuned for a room category.
+To evaluate the effectiveness of this approach, we train networks from scratch using only the training data from each individual room category and compare the cross-entropy loss to that of our networks which are first trained on a general set of training data before being fine-tuned for a room category.
 Figure~\ref{fig:transfer_learning} shows that the transfer learning strategy already yields a lower training and validation loss after the first epoch of fine-tuning.
 While the training loss for networks that are trained from scratch eventually approaches that of the pre-trained network, the validation loss remains higher throughout.
-This effect is less pronounced when the size number of training samples is sufficiently large, as is the case with the Bedrooms dataset.
-For small training datasets however, transfer learning proves to be a good strategy for improving the training process.
+As can be seen, for small training datasets, transfer learning proves to be a good strategy for improving the training process.